arceldizon28/Telco-Customer-Churn/README.md

 # Telco-Customer-Churn
 Telco Customer Churn Analysis and Prediction
+In this personal project I analyzed a Telco Customer Churn dataset from Kaggle [datasets/blastchar/telco-customer-churn].
+## First approach in predictive modeling
-In this personal project I analyzed a Telco Customer Churn dataset from Kaggle.
-I also quickly made three predictive models that could give predictions whether a customer might churn depending on their current condition, based on the follow variables:
+I made three quick initial predictive models that could give predictions whether a customer might churn depending on their current condition, based on the follow variables:
 - gender
 - is a senior citizen
 - has partner